nice landing ...

 Antiquities/artifacts that make up the collection are drawn from the first 10,000 BCE proto-civilizations and civilizations known to humanity as at the start of the 21st century

-The often unseen wonder of humanity is its astonishing diversity.
-Objects and artworks show the creative variation that are each unique expressions of countless cultures
+AN often unseen wonder of HUMANITY is its astonishing diversity: Objects and artworks from the Civilization collection SEEN IN THESE PAGES show the creative variation That are each Expressions of countless cultures THAT HAVE EXISTED WITH COUNTLESS THOUSANDS OF OTHERS WE MAY NEVER KNOW

 Where thought useful, links to major museums or galleries are placed beside various exhibits to read of alternative interpretations of histories that may attach to the artifact we have chosen to display.